LiamAttClarke/stretchy-face/README.md

 # geometry-stretcher
-Stretch 3D Geometries as if they were rubber.
+Stretch 3D geometries as if they were rubber.